Frcsc/Kaya/README.md

 ### Admin Dashboard

 Django includes an inbuilt admin dashboard.
-You can create an admin user and access it at `http://0.0.0.0:8000/admin` to view all seeded data.
+You can create an admin user and view all seeded data.

-Create an admin user with the following command, then proceed to the admin page at `http://0.0.0.0:8000/admin`:
+Create an admin user with the following command:

 - Create an admin user with Docker: